 Tibetan filmmaker Dhondup Wangchen

-It has been reported that Wangchen contracted Hepatitis B in prison and is in poor health.
+In prison Wangchen contracted Hepatitis B and has been reported in poor health.

 Wangchen’s hard-hitting documentary has been screened in over 30 countries with his wife Lhamo Tso travelling internationally to campaign for her husband's release.